 The other day my sister told me that yellow is her son’s favourite colour.
 ‘It makes him happy!’
 She told me.
 But in Shakespearean times yellow was associated with jealousy – actors often wore it on stage in order to use the costume to help them portray that particular emotion.
 I can quite vividly remember going to the Globe during my A levels and watching Caesar get stabbed by Brutus, the bright red blood staining his bold yellow coat.
 But it was my nephew that decided that yellow made him feel happy.
 He had an emotional connection with it, he’d learnt to create his own preference – now that’s not arbitrary, that’s pretty cool.

 One of the prime areas in the EYFS that most nurseries and early years settings cover is teaching children to be resilient.
 Children cannot learn to be resilient if they don’t learn how to express their own preferences as soon as they learn to talk.
 If we tackle these stereotypes in the early years, we’ll eliminate these issues among adults.

 So if your boy likes pink or your girl likes blue, they have a beautiful amount of resilience.

 How can I help my child to see a world of colour that’s their own?

-If you’re looking for ways to help combat these stigmas, check out all of our resources, where you can find gender neutral activities, resources, books and clothing that explore not not only pink and blue themes and colours for sale at our marketplace!
+If you’re looking for ways to help combat these stigmas, check out all of our resources, where you can find activities, resources, and our directory of brands who have all products for all children!
 Talking to other parents about how you feel will open up the discourse, and you will become part of the course of change.